-The supply chain relies on the efficient management of assets to get raw materials, parts and finished products from one place to another.
+The supply chain relies on the efficient management of assets and logistics to get raw materials, parts and finished products from one place to another.
 When you’re sending goods around the world, it’s vital to use your transportation resources in the right way.
-The correct types of containers, vehicles and other assets greatly improves safety, security, efficiency and speed.
+Pairing the optimized usage of containers, vehicles and other assets with effective logistics execution including financial audit & settlement greatly improves operational efficiency, security and speed.

 We’ll explore the various modes of transportation in the global supply chain, how organizations can use them and why they matter.